Babbitt (noun)

 burble (verb)

 Make a continuous murmuring noise.
 Speak continuously and at length in an unintelligible or confused way.
-(OD)
+(NOA)

 Typically: He burbled on about….